-This is my journal about art and living in the mountains, deserts, and lava flows of Southern Utah.
+This is my blog about art and living in the mountains, deserts, and lava flows of Southern Utah.
 I enjoy writing this blog and hope that you can feel my passion for endurance sports, art and one of the most incredible places in the world to live.

 Enjoy,